naturalis/nbclassify/nbclassify/docs/scripts.rst

 Example usage::

-    $ nbc-trainer.py config.yml ann -o orchid.ann train_data.tsv
+    $ nbc-trainer config.yml ann -o orchid.ann train_data.tsv

-.. _nbc-trainer-py-ann-batch:
+.. _nbc-trainer-ann-batch:

 ann-batch
 ---------

-The batch equivalent of the :ref:`nbc-trainer-py-ann` subcommand, and similar to the :ref:`nbc-trainer-py-data-batch` subcommand, in that it automatically creates all the required artificial neural networks needed for classifying an image on the levels specified in the :ref:`classification hierarchy
+The batch equivalent of the :ref:`nbc-trainer-ann` subcommand, and similar to the :ref:`nbc-trainer-data-batch` subcommand, in that it automatically creates all the required artificial neural networks needed for classifying an image on the levels specified in the :ref:`classification hierarchy
 <config-classification.hierarchy>`.
 Training data required for this subcommand
-is created with the :ref:`nbc-trainer-py-data-batch` subcommand.
+is created with the :ref:`nbc-trainer-data-batch` subcommand.

 Example usage::

-    $ nbc-trainer.py config.yml ann-batch --data train_data/ \
+    $ nbc-trainer config.yml ann-batch --data train_data/ \
     > -o anns/ images/orchids/

-.. _nbc-trainer-py-test-ann:
+.. _nbc-trainer-test-ann:

 test-ann
 --------